Principal Investigator:

 Diana Coroiu (co-supervised with Dr. Michael Chen) (D.Coroiu at sms.ed.ac.uk)

-Diana finished her undergraduate degree in Biological Sciences at University of Edinburgh, developing a strong interest in interdisciplinary sciences.
+Diana finished her undergraduate degree in Biological Sciences at the University of Edinburgh, developing a strong interest in interdisciplinary sciences.
 She is now working on using the bacterial flagellar motor to sense electrochemical gradients and thus understand various types of stresses bacteria encounter.

 Keshav Todi (co-supervised with Prof. Peter Swain) (K.Todi at sms.ed.ac.uk)